 - Osso Buco

-12. Street Art
+12. Check out Milan’s Hidden Street Art

-Unlike Brussels, Milan isn’t particularly known for its Street Art.
-(You can read more about Brussels Street Art in our article about whether Brussels is worth visiting.)
-However, Milan does have great Street Art artists.
-If you wander around the city, you will come across Street Art.
-If you want to see something amazing, you need to go to via Conchetta and via Predil where you will find Street Art from Blu.
-He was concerned about Milan transport, so he expressed himself by painting a bike over a car.
-Nothing special, I can hear you say until you realise that this painting is 300 meters long.
-There are plenty of other great artists working in Milan like Leoncavallo or Mr Blob.
+If you want to see something amazing, you need to go to Lambrate railway station where you will find Street Art from Blu.
+He was concerned about Milan transport, so he expressed himself by painting a bike over cars.
+Nothing special, I can hear you say, until you realise that this mural is a giant 300 meters long.

-13. Basilica of Sant’Ambrogio
+13. Find Peace in the Ancient Basilica of Sant’Ambrogio

-The Basilica of Sant’Ambrogio was the first church to be built in 387 AD in a Lombard Romanesque Style and become a model for later buildings.
 You will notice the originality of the building.
 For instance, there are 2 bell towers, one smaller than the other one.
-Inside, you will discover plenty of sculptures, a crypt and a very impressive atrium.
+Inside the basilica, you will discover plenty of sculptures, a crypt and a very impressive atrium.

 To see the city from water is very relaxing and in Milan you can easily do this by taking a canal boat ride.
 I love to be on the water, perhaps because I sailed for more than two years.
 You will see the city from a different perspective and navigate under old bridges.
-You need to be on the water long enough to enjoy it but not too long, so I advise you to consider this 50-minute tour.
-If you book using the link below, you will jump the queue and have peace of mind because you already have your ticket.

 Milan is the perfect place to have a great evening.
 First, you can start it with an Aperitivo.
 Some bars serve Aperitivo.
-This is basically pre-dinner snacks or a small selection of nibbles which is free when you order a drink.
-Some Aperitivo selections are good-quality and very generous.
-For example, you might have pizza, ham, vegetables, pasta and olives.
+This is basically pre-dinner snacks or a small selection of nibbles which are free when you order a drink.

 If you are visiting Milan in the summer season, a lovely thing to do is to eat on the terrace of a restaurant.
 Take your time and enjoy the evening.